 - Use the line items designated on the form to input budget amounts.
 Space has been provided for any additional expenditure accounts you may need to add, but try to use the standard categories as much as possible. - Some line items listed on the budget form may not be allowable Medi-Cal expenses, but may be allowable by the County for certain types of programs (e.g., residential).
 Equipment, Food, and Recreational Supplies for clients would be examples of expenses that may not be Medi-cal reimbursable for certain programs and should not be included in the Operating Expenses section of the budget.
-Some of these items could be allowed by BHCS in either the Measure A - Non Medi-Cal Eligible Expenses budget or under Client Supportive Services. - Capital expenditures for equipment, buildings or improvements to land, buildings or equipment are unallowable by Medi-Cal as direct costs.
-These costs must be depreciated over the useful life of the equipment/building/improvement. - Capital item is defined by Medi-Cal as an article of nonexpendable, tangible, personal property having a useful life of two or more years and an acquisition cost of \$500 or more per unit. - Capital improvement is defined by Medi-Cal as an improvement to land, building or equipment over \$500 which materially increases the value or useful life of said item. - Acquisition cost is defined by Medi-Cal as the net unit price of an item of equipment, including the cost of any modification, attachments, accessories, or auxiliary apparatus necessary to make it usable for the purpose for which it is acquired. - If budget amounts are included in the "Miscellaneous" or "Professional & Specialized Services" line items or any line item in the Client Supportive Expenditure section on your Detail Budget, complete the appropriate "Expenses Detail" form for each line item(s).
+Some of these items could be allowed by BHCS in either the Measure A

+Non Medi-Cal Eligible Expenses budget or under Client Supportive Services. - Capital expenditures for equipment, buildings or improvements to land, buildings or equipment are unallowable by Medi-Cal as direct costs.
+These costs must be depreciated over the useful life of the equipment/building/improvement. - Capital item is defined by Medi-Cal as an article of nonexpendable, tangible, personal property having a useful life of two or more years and an acquisition cost of \$500 or more per unit. - o Capital improvement is defined by Medi-Cal as an improvement to land, building or equipment over \$500 which materially increases the value or useful life of said item. - Acquisition cost is defined by Medi-Cal as the net unit price of an item of equipment, including the cost of any modification, attachments, accessories, or auxiliary apparatus necessary to make it usable for the purpose for which it is acquired. - If budget amounts are included in the "Miscellaneous" or "Professional & Specialized Services" line items or any line item in the Client Supportive Expenditure section on your Detail Budget, complete the appropriate "Expenses Detail" form for each line item(s).
 Itemize and describe expenses included in that line item.
-If any other line items need additional explanation, complete the "Expenses Detail (blank)" form for that line item. - For all expense categories, please be realistic with your budget estimates and be sure that you have adequate documentation to support these budgeted amounts and that they are associated with this particular program.
+If any other line items need additional explanation, complete the "Expenses Detail (blank)" form for that line item. - If "Professional & Specialized Services" are contracted positions providing direct services please enter in the Salaries & Wages sections below the line for MH Professional Contracted Services just below Employee Benefits.
+This is a change from previous fiscal years to properly report the cost of direct services. - For all expense categories, please be realistic with your budget estimates and be sure that you have adequate documentation to support these budgeted amounts and that they are associated with this particular program.
 Auditors will expect documentation of how these costs were allocated.